XOR-LIFE/node-production/README.md

 * Node applications ports MUST NOT be allowed for external access and must be blocked/denied in UFW

 * Nginx must be enabled to run on startup as mentioned in the installation section of Nginx

+* After making any edits to nginx conf files you should check with `sudo nginx -t` and then reload `sudo nginx -s reload`